ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 3. Remove a namespace.

-    **Attention:** When you remove a namespace, any images that are stored in that namespace are also deleted.
+    When you remove a namespace, any images that are stored in that namespace are also deleted.
 This action cannot be undone.
+    {: important}

     Replace `<my_namespace>` with the namespace that you want to remove.